Bin Dong(董彬) Long CV, Short CV

 Connection: PDEs and Wavelets

-Throughout the course of addressing these applied problems, I became
+the course of addressing these applied problems, I became increasingly aware of

-profound connections, unsettling traditional views and establishing an
+unsettling traditional views and establishing an asymptotic convergence

 Ref2,